Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 #8 (tie) — Alice

 Alice tying for #8 shows how powerful a good setting could still be in late-70s television.
 Mel’s Diner was not just a place where scenes happened.
 It was the whole engine.
-The show understood that if you built a workplace with enough personality, conflict, routine, and social hierarchy, you could keep mining it for years without the premise feeling exhausted.
+The show understood exactly why workplace sitcoms could keep generating stories: personality, conflict, routine and social hierarchy were already built into the room.

 What made the series work so well in 1978 was the balance it struck between grounded and performative.
 It felt blue-collar enough to connect, but never so stripped-down that it stopped being television.
 It gave viewers a version of working life they could recognize, then sharpened it with strong character rhythms, recurring tension, and just enough exaggeration to make the weekly return feel rewarding.
 In other words, it knew exactly how to turn labor into comfort viewing.